pkgamma/the-munual/README.md

 This is the static sources of munual.org, the manual for Model United Nations (MUN) conferences.

+## TODOs

+Since it seems like there is no way I can get the static sites to work without problems (as described below), so now I think it's best to migrate the site to Medium.

+**TODO: Migrate to Medium, include Wayback Machine link for old site experience, deprecate the repo.**

 ## Background

 This website was originally created back in 2015 and was built with WordPress.
 The site has not been activity maintained, so it is now being moved from being hosted on the NameCheap server to being hosted on [Netlify](https://www.netlify.com/).